Waking and Dreaming

 Waking and Dreaming is the fourth studio album by American pop rock band Orleans.
-It was released on August 1976 by Asylum Records.
+It was released in August 1976 by Asylum Records.
 The album reached number 30 on Billboard's Top LPs & Tape chart and spawned the singles "Still the One" (number five) and "Reach" (number 51).

+Two non-album tracks were released as B-sides.
+The song "Siam Sam", written and sung by Wells Kelly (and co-written by Chris Myers), backed "Still the One" while the song "Sweet Destiny", another Larry Hoppen/Marilyn Mason composition sung by Larry, appeared on the single "Reach".

+Critical reception

 Cash Box said of "Reach" that it "exhibits harmonic similarities to ['Still the One'], substituting a funky beat for the shuffle."
 Other reviewers found gospel music elements in "Reach."
 Record World said that it has "an early Doobie Brothers-type sound."

 Cash Box said of "Spring Fever" that "a saxophone gets it sizzling, and sinewey pop melodies and confident harmonies from this versatile collection of musicians keep it going."
 Record World said "With the snow melting, the temperature rising, and the days getting longer, it's time for spring fever.
 After coming off two successful chart records, the group is poised to herald in the season in fine style."